The Mission of Mangalwadi

 Blessings from the Bible: In India

 Mangalwadi saw this especially exemplified in the life and work of William Carey.
 5 This man of God went illegally as missionary to India, supported by a small but dedicated group of prayer warriors in England.
 And, although his zeal for God’s Kingdom remained his primary objective, he worked very hard in seeking the blessings for India and her people.
 Even as Christianity is suppressed in today’s India, Carey’s legacy is still greatly appreciated.
 Carey was a very committed and hard-working man whose contributions covered many areas of India’s culture.
-Here is an overview of some of his accomplishments: 6

 • Carey pioneered the education of Indian natives, Christian ministers, and Indian women and girls; in 1818, the missionaries founded Serampore College.